malorgith/clogger/README.md

 Example code can be found in `src/examples`.

 # TODO
-* Create version-specific symlinks when installing the shared library
 * Embed version/build info into compiled library
 * Install appropriate CMake files with build output
 * Implement `logger_formatter` objects better and allow users to modify their properties